gazebosim/docs/rotary/install_windows_src.md

    :: inside the gazebo directory pixi install
    ```
    This can take some minutes.
-After this Pixi can make accesible all the libraries and dependencies
+After this Pixi can make accessible all the libraries and dependencies
-   installed by providing a shell enviroment:
+   installed by providing a shell environment:
    ```bash
    :: inside the gazebo directory pixi shell
    ```
    With the Pixi shell environment active (there will be a "(gazebo)" label before the terminal prompt) the Pixi environment
-   is accesible from anywhere in the file system.
+   is accessible from anywhere in the file system.

 6. Navigate to where you would like to build the library, create and enter your workspace directory,
    create the `src` directory which will contain the Gazebo source code.